rementis/LightningChipTourney/README.md

 Lightning Chip Tourney           --by Martin Colello

-For Windows older than version 10 you can hit the 'C' key to turn colors off if you find they are not working properly.
+You can hit the 'C' key to turn colors off if you prefer.

 Using this software you can run a billiards tournament in "chip" format.